-- 27. Where a high volume of potentially suitable applications is received, candidates may initially be 'long-listed' with initial interviews conducted either in person or by telephone. - 28.
-Where appropriate, the School will consider using online searches as part of the shortlisting process. - 29.
-At least two people should carry out the short-listing exercise.
+28. Where a high volume of potentially suitable applications is received, candidates may initially be 'long-listed' with initial interviews conducted either in person or by telephone.

+29. Where appropriate, the School will consider using online searches as part of the shortlisting process.

+30. At least two people should carry out the short-listing exercise.
 Any associated records will be kept in accordance with the School's Data Protection & Retention Policy.
-For consistency, it is preferable that those who carry out the short-listing also carry out the interviews. - 30.
-All short-listed candidates will be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children.
+For consistency, it is preferable that those who carry out the short-listing also carry out the interviews.

+31. All short-listed candidates will be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children.
 This information must not be requested from applicants who have not been shortlisted.
 Applicants will be asked to sign the declaration confirming the information that they have provided is true.
-Where there is an electronic signature, the shortlisted candidate should physically sign a hard copy of the application at point of interview. - 31.
-Where the self-declaration provides relevant information, the candidate will have the opportunity to discuss this at interview and the school will consider this information.
+Where there is an electronic signature, the shortlisted candidate should physically sign a hard copy of the application at point of interview.

+32. Where the self-declaration provides relevant information, the candidate will have the opportunity to discuss this at interview and the school will consider this information.
 The interview panel should explore all potential concerns with the candidate and ensure that they obtain sufficient information on the full circumstances of any incident.

-- 32. Short-listed candidates will then be invited to attend a formal interview at which their relevant skills and experience will be discussed in more detail.
-Depending on the role, this may include desk-based practical exercises, teaching a lesson or preparing a dish, for example.
-Each candidate for a specific role will be asked to carry out the same task. - 33.
-The interview panel will include at least one member of staff or a governor trained in safer recruitment in the last 2 years (per Surrey County Council document "Schools Guide Recommended Safeguarding Training Pathway June 2018 v1).
+33. Short-listed candidates will then be invited to attend a formal interview at which their relevant skills and experience will be discussed in more detail.
+Depending on the role, this may include desk-based practical exercises, teaching a lesson or preparing a meal, for example.
+Each candidate for a specific role will be asked to carry out the same task.

+34. The interview panel will include at least one member of staff or a governor trained in safer recruitment in the last 2 years (per Surrey County Council document - "Schools Guide - Recommended Safeguarding Training Pathway June 2018 - v1).
+All interview panels will usually include either the Director of Pastoral Care or the Director of Staff and Boarding.